- Do I need a prior degree in History to apply?

 While a prior degree in History is not required, we expect that all applicants will have substantial undergraduate coursework in history.
 If your background doesn’t take the form of a History B.A., be sure that your experience in history is visible in your transcripts, your writing samples, and your statement of purpose.

-Most successful applicants to a graduate program in history have outstanding undergraduate records, but occasionally students take longer to reach their potential.
-Applicants whose grades in undergraduate history courses were not mostly in the A range may need to explain why their performance at the graduate level can be expected to exceed their undergraduate performance in history.
+Most successful applicants to the UO graduate program in history have outstanding undergraduate records, but occasionally students take longer to reach their potential.
+Applicants whose grades in undergraduate history courses were not mostly in the A range (3.5 GPA or higher) may need to explain why their performance at the graduate level can be expected to exceed their undergraduate performance in history.

 The general GRE test is a mandatory entrance requirement for all applicants.
 It is not necessary, however, to take the subject exam in history.
-The department does not set a firm minimum set of scores.
+The department does not establish a firm minimum set of scores.
+Most successful applicants have very high scores on the verbal (159 or higher) and essay (4.0 or higher) sections of the exam; however, they are only one set of factors among many that we consider in the admissions process.
+We accept GRE scores that are up to 5 years old at the time of the deadline for the current application period.

-Generally speaking, we receive about 120 applications and admit 20 students to the program.
+Generally speaking, we receive 80-100 applications and admit 10-15 students to the program.

 Applicants with B.A. degrees are encouraged to apply to the M.A. program.